 Auto-Save Your AI Conversations

-SpecStory automatically saves all your Cursor composer and chat history in your project’s .specstory folder.
+SpecStory automatically saves AI chat history in your project’s .specstory folder.
 Each conversation is saved as a separate markdown file, ensuring you never lose valuable AI interactions.

 • Auto-save is enabled by default but can be disabled via the setting specstory.autoSave.